The best wireless headphones will give you a renewed appreciation for your favourite tracks. And many of them will make your work less stressful too.

 We spent weeks testing 10 of the best pairs. what is the best Bluetooth headphones and earbuds we hear you cry?
 Well, these are what made the test shortlist.

-- We have also put the best in-ear headphones to the test, and have also found the best true wireless earphones if you fancy something smaller than the headphones we have on offer
+- We have also found the best true wireless earphones if you fancy something smaller than the headphones we have on offer

 The Shortlist: Best wireless headphones